Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Proposal: kernel-based weighting ( )

 where $\V_{pop}$ is the matrix containing the rows of $\V$ corresponding to target population units, $\V_s$ contains the rows of $\V$ corresponding to sampled units, and $\A$ is the diagonal matrix of singular values.
 In this bias bound, $w^{(pop)}$ denotes the (optional) known weights for adjusting the target population itself.
 The scalar $\gamma$ is the (reproducing kernel Hilbert) norm on the function, equal to $c^{\top}\mathbf{K}c$ effectively describing how complicated or ``wiggly'' the chosen function is.
 This is an unknown constant that need not be estimated during the optimization we describe below.

-We make three remarks on the form of this worst case approximation bias (\ref{eq:worstcase}).
+We make three remarks on the form of this worst case approximation bias in Equation \eqref{eq:worstcase}.
 First, the $L_2$ norm of the regression function ($\sqrt{\gamma}$) controls the overall scale of potential bias.
 Second, the imbalance on the left singular vectors of $\mathbf{K}$ after weighting, $(w^{(pop) \top}\V_{pop} - w_s^{\top}\V_s)$, enters directly.
 Third, the impact of imbalance on each singular vector is scaled by the square root of the corresponding singular value.

 The third point in particular suggests the approximate balancing approach we use: calibrate to obtain nearly exact balance on the first $r$ singular vectors (columns of $\V$), leaving the remaining ($r+1$ to $\Ns$) columns uncalibrated.
-The choice of $r$ is then chosen to minimize the bias bound (Equation \ref{eq:worstcase}).\footnote{Note that if calibration on the first $r$ singular vectors was numerically perfect, then the bias bound in (\ref{eq:worstcase}) would be equal to a modified version that omits the first $r$ columns from $\V$, or sets the corresponding elements of $\A$ to zero.
-However, even if we demand calibration on the first $r$ columns of $\V$, small mean imbalances may exist within the tolerance set by the software employed.
-Further, as noted belwo we may also calibrate on the first $r$ columns of $\V$ without requiring the algorithm to converge (according to some user-chosen tolerance), leaving potentially larger imbalances.
-In either case these imbalances can add to the approximation bias bound, and so we retain these columns of $\V$ and $\A$ in the bias expression.} In practice, the singular values of a typical matrix $\K$ decrease very rapidly (see Appendix \ref{app:scree_k} for an illustration from the application below).
+The choice of $r$ is then chosen to minimize the bias bound (Equation \eqref{eq:worstcase}).
+In practice, the singular values of a typical matrix $\K$ decrease very rapidly (see Appendix \ref{app:scree_k} for an illustration from the application below).
 Thus, balance on relatively few singular vectors achieves much of the goal, though the procedure continues beyond this to minimize the worst-case bias bound in Equation~\ref{eq:worstcase} directly.